rch-iv/synthetic-obedience-systems/URGENT_DISCLOSURE_MEMO.md

 ## Summary Statement

 This is not science fiction.
-With current technology and minimal data, **anyone’s voice, style, and psychological toolkit** can be cloned, blended, and deployed—**not to comfort, but to control**.
+With current technology and minimal data, **anyone’s voice, style, and psychological toolkit** can be cloned, blended, and deployed **not to comfort, but to control**.

 > Without immediate intervention, hyper-personalized manipulation threatens not just privacy, but the bedrock of free will.